 With better performance more impressive tasks can be achieved so never be afraid to ask for the seemingly impossible!
 Smart cameras are capable of AI and deep learning and this is a trend that isn’t going to disappear.

 Smart cameras have also got smaller over time as technology has shrunk.
 In fact, one advantage over a more traditional PC based system is that it can be smaller and more cost efficient whilst being suited to more specialist tasks.
 They are especially suited to working in tandem with other smart cameras especially along a production line where a large distance needs to be monitored.

-Optics, usually LED’s can be built into smart cameras, they operate in real time and a video output is often available depending on the model chosen.
+Optics and lighting can be built into smart cameras for the most compact deployment, they operate in real time and a video output is often available depending on the model chosen.